slapplgod/rTPA/.github/README.md

 This plugin allows the player to request to teleport to another player.
 There are benefits to using this plugin over others, such as;
 1. The plugin is way more customizable.
 Nearly every core feature can be turned on or off, or can even be changed.
+2. rTPA includes a new feature; friending.
+If you have someone friended, you can teleport to them without sending a request.
-2. This plugin is way more user-friendly than other similar plugins.
+3. This plugin is way more user-friendly than other similar plugins.

 ## Installation